 1. Facilities

-A list of Facilities, Elements, Transmission Lines, and other equipment comprising the named paths on Attachment B, Path Names Identified for Transmission Maintenance and Inspection
+A list of Facilities, Elements, Transmission Lines, and other equipment comprising the named paths on the Table Revision Process (Process), Attachment A, Major WECC Transfer Paths in the Bulk Electric System (Table).

 2. Maintenance Method

 A description of the maintenance method(s) used for the equipment included in the TMIP.